mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 <img src="/static/images/captain_hindsight_2.jpg" alt="cv_all_the_things" class="meme_img"/>

-**Time series data is not i.i.d.** In particular, data samples from different time periods may produce different model weights during training and show different model errors during testing.
-This introduces the possibility of a look-ahead bias.
-If you use data from a later period ("the future") to evaluate model performance on an earlier period ("the present"), you may see an unrealistically small (a.k.a. optimistic) out-of-sample error estimate.
-Classic k-fold CV is prone to this phenomenon.
+**Time series data is not i.i.d.** Data samples from different time periods may produce different model weights during training and show different model errors during testing.
+In particular, if you train on data from a later period ("the future") to evaluate model performance on data from an earlier period ("the present"), you may see an optimistic (= unrealistically small) out-of-sample error estimate.
+This phenomenon is called **look-ahead bias**.
+Classic k-fold CV is prone to this problem.

 But does the future always hide something of a particular value?
 In other words, when does look-ahead bias matter?
 To answer that, we need to dive deeper into the world of probability and statistics.